 Sec.
-1371-8.
-If the request for a Certificate of Appropriateness for a specific project proposal is denied by the Cultural Heritage Board or its designee, the property owner of a designated Cultural Heritage Site shall be prohibited from taking action for 180 days from the date of the disapproval.
-Notwithstanding the provisions of Sec.
-1371-4 or any other provision of this Article, following the denial of a complete Certificate of Appropriateness application by the Cultural Heritage Board or its designee, or the Board of Supervisors on appeal, a Certificate of Appropriateness shall no longer be necessary for a permit application to proceed according to the following: (a) in the case of a designated Cultural Heritage Site or designated interim basis

-Cultural Heritage Site, one hundred eighty (180) days beyond; and (b) in the case of an undesignated site, immediately following such denial.
+136671-8.
+If the request for a Certificate of Appropriateness for a specific project proposal is denied by the Cultural Heritage Board or staff its designee, the property owner of a designated Cultural Heritage Site shall be prohibited from taking action for 180 days from the date of the disapproval.
+Notwithstanding the provisions of sSection.
+1366-7 1371-4 or any other provision of the Cultural Heritage Ordinance this Article, following the date denial of a complete Certificate of Appropriateness application by the Ventura County Cultural Heritage Board or by staff its designee, or the Board of Supervisors on appeal, a Certificate of Appropriateness shall not be required as follows no longer be necessary for a permit application to proceed according to the following: (a) in the case of a designated Cultural Heritage Site or designated interim basis Cultural Historical Heritage Site, one hundred eighty (180) days beyond; and (b) in the case of an undesignated site, immediately following such denial.
+Said decisions may be appealed to the Board of Supervisors within 15 days or decisions by staff may be appealed to the Cultural Heritage Board within 15 days.
+There is no waiting period following the denial of a COA for projects on sites not designated an interim or formal Cultural Heritage Site.

 Sec.
-1371-9.
+136671-9.
 Non-Action After Certificate of Appropriateness.
-If the property owner has not acted on the Certificate of Appropriateness within one year and 180 days from the date the Cultural Heritage Board or its designee approved such action, the Certificate of Appropriateness shall be void.
+If the property owner has not acted on the Certificate of Appropriateness within one year and 180 days from the date the Cultural Heritage Board or staff its designee approved such action, the Certificate of Appropriateness shall be void.
+Upon request of the property owner, CHB staff may extend a certificate for an additional period of one year.
+CHB staff may approve, approve with conditions, or deny any request for extension.

 Sec.
 1372.
 PROCESS FOR CERTIFICATE OF REVIEW.
-This section applies only to Sites of Merit or Potential Cultural Heritage Sites for which a permit application is received to construct, change, alter, modify, or remodel in a manner that affects the exterior character-defining features or integrity of the site.
+This section applies only to Sites of Merit or potential Cultural Heritage Sites for which a permit application is received to construct, change, alter, modify, or remodel in a manner that affects the historic fabric of the site.
 This section applies only to sites not requiring a Certificate of Appropriateness and shall not apply to permit applications for demolition.